On my South Africa trip, I decided to add Addo Elephant Park into my Cape Town & Garden Route itinerary.

 We decided to book a guided game drive, rather than drive ourselves, as we wanted the expertise of a guide, but when I saw the vehicle and the assembled group of tourists, my heart did sink a little.
 We were going out on a huge 24-seater truck.

-Call me a safari snob, but I’m used to smaller safari vehicles with max of 6 – 10 people (usually less).
+Call me a safari snob, but I’m used to smaller safari vehicles with a max of 6 – 10 people (usually less).

 As we were the last to arrive, we were told we needed to sit in the front with the driver.
 Initially, I thought this would make it difficult for us to see anything, but it turned out to be the best seat, as the back of the truck was absolute chaos whenever we spotted any animals, with everyone clambering over each other to get photos.